 Liquidity risk is the risk that arises when the maturity of assets and liabilities does not match.
 An unmatched position potentially enhances profitability but can also increase the risk of losses.

 The Company's approach to managing liquidity is to ensure it will have sufficient liquidity to meet its financial liabilities when due, under both normal circumstances and stressed conditions.
 In accordance with the CySEC clients' money rules, the Company holds in segregated, clearly designated as clients' money bank accounts, all the funds of its clients.
-Therefore, the Company considers liquidity risk in relation to all clients' trading activity to be significantly low.
+Therefore, the Company considers Liquidity risk in relation to all clients' trading activity to be significantly low.

-Also, the Company follows the Liquidity requirement set by the new IFR/IFD framework.
-As at 31st of December 2021 the Company satisfied the Liquidity Requirement.
+In addition, the Company is in compliance with the the Liquidity requirement set by the IFR/IFD framework.
+As at 31st of December 2022, the Company satisfied the Liquidity Requirement.